KomputeProject/kompute/python/README.md

-# Python Package for Vulkan Kompute
+# Python Package for Kompute